stewardobeng/fashion-cms/deployment/DOCKER.md

 The Docker setup includes:
 - **Fashion CMS Application** (Next.js)
 - **MySQL Database** (with automatic initialization)
-- **phpMyAdmin** (optional database management interface)

-All services run on the same Docker network, eliminating latency between the app and database.
+Both services run on the same Docker network, eliminating latency between the app and database.

 ## 📋 Prerequisites